Azure/iot-edge-v1/v1/proxy/outprocess/devdoc/out-process-control-messages.md

 +----------------------+   --+
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This structure is always transmitted over the “wire” in network byte order (big
+This structure is always transmitted over the "wire" in network byte order (big
 endian).
-Here’s what each of these fields mean:
+Here's what each of these fields mean:

 -   **header1** - This is an unsigned byte containing 0xA1.